DavidAnsc/tic-tac-toe-AI-Gamer/README.md

 - Simple and beginner-friendly structure

 # About myself
 I am 14 years old in 2025, I am moving to Canada with my family.
 I'm a coding-enthusiast since 12.
 I can code basic Python, Swift and SwiftUI.
-I wish I can build an Apple platform one day in the future.
+I wish I can build an Apple platform app one day in the future.